SergeyKanzhelev/apmtips/source/_posts/2015-09-21-nuget-error-an-entry-with-the-same-key-already-exists.markdown

 - Application Insights
 - Troubleshooting
 ---
+**UPDATE**: Issue got resolved.
+It turns out that tha list of dependencies is merged by the server and there are some NuGet servers out wild which will merge dependencies for all platforms.
+Cleaning cache at ```%userprofile%\.nugget```  and  ```%localappdata%\nugget``` and not using those servers solves the problem.
+Hurrah Open source for resolving issues quickly!

+Original post:

 Sometimes installing the NuGet you can see the error message ```An entry with the same key already exists```:

 ```